FarronF/limerick-council-meetings/meetings/2017/03/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 20th February 2017.md

 Meetings Administrator undertook to bring the Members views to the attention of the Water

-Safety Officer and to revert in relation to same.---
+Safety Officer and to revert in relation to same.
+---
 9

 **18.**